michaelgrosner/tribeca/README.md

 ### Configuration After Manual Installation

-See [etc/K.sh.dist](https://github.com/ctubio/Krypto-trading-bot/blob/master/etc/K.sh.dist) file or better your own copy located at `./K.sh`.
+See [etc/K.sh.dist](https://github.com/ctubio/Krypto-trading-bot/blob/master/etc/K.sh.dist) file or better your own copy of `K.sh` file located in the top level path.

 It just contains a few variables with examples.
 The very end of the file contains the code that starts the bot.